 With an ACT Math score of 35, an English score of 33, a Reading score of 31, and a Science score of 35, Andrey’s composite score of 34 was sufficient to get him into MIT.
 On top of that, his optional Writing score of 10 gave him an even more competitive application.

 However, Andrey’s English score placed him in the 25th percentile of all admitted students who submitted ACT scores.
 Essentially, this means that while his English score was excellent, most other students scored higher (75% of them, in fact).2

 He has excellent grades

 Andrey was in the top 10% of all of his peers in high school who were graduating at the same time.
-He has only ever received two marks that were less than “excellent.”
-(In the US and UK, “excellent” grades are denoted as “A.”) A handful of students admitted to MIT at the same time Andrey was had considerably lower grades, but the chances of getting admitted with average grades are infinitesimally small.
+He has only ever received two marks that were less than "excellent."
+(In the US and UK, "excellent" grades are denoted as "A.") A handful of students admitted to MIT at the same time Andrey was had considerably lower grades, but the chances of getting admitted with average grades are very small.